 Your cookie settings can be changed at any time through your browser settings.
 To find out more see our cookies page.

-Many employers believe that the insurer will pick up the costs of an accident, and that's why they pay their insurance.
-However the costs of an accident can be broken down into the direct costs and indirect (uninsured) costs.
+Many employers pay their insurance in belief that the insurer will pick up the costs of an accident.
+However, the costs of an accident can be broken down into the direct costs and indirect (uninsured) costs.

-Direct costs are those costs that are accrued directly from the accident.
-They are quite easy to calculate, and include the medical costs incurred and the compensation payments made to the injured workers.
+Direct costs are those costs that are accrued directly from the accident and are quite easy to calculate.
+They include the medical costs incurred and the compensation payments made to the injured workers.
 Direct costs are usually insurable by businesses.

-Indirect costs are the less obvious consequences of an accident that can be costed.
-While the indirect costs created by accidents are hidden, they too must be paid from profits from the sale of products.
+Indirect costs are the less obvious results of an accident that can be costed.
+The indirect costs created by accidents are hidden.
+However, they too must be paid from profits from the sale of products.
 They are more difficult to calculate and tend not to be insured.
 Indirect costs include:

 Staff feel recession is making employers cut corners on health and safety Human Resources